distribution/distribution/docs/spec/api.md

 #### Digest Header

-To provide verification of http content, any response may include a `Docker-Content-Digest` header.
+To provide verification of HTTP content, any response may include a `Docker-Content-Digest` header.
 This will include the digest of the target entity returned in the response.
 For blobs, this is the entire blob content.
 For manifests, this is the manifest body without the signature content, also known as the JWS payload.
-Note that the commonly used canonicalization for digest calculation may be dependent on the mediatype of the content, such as with manifests.
+Note that the commonly used canonicalization for digest calculation may be dependent on the media type of the content, such as with manifests.

 The client may choose to ignore the header or may verify it to ensure content